Previous Chapter: Getting Set Up

 We’re going to start by learning how to navigate our 3D scene in Blender.
 But before we begin zooming and panning around, there’s a little wrinkle: Blender assumes that you own a 3-button mouse, and it uses the middle mouse button for some of these navigation functions.
 I don’t have one, and I’m guessing you don’t, either (maybe they’re more popular in the 3D modeling crowd?).
 So, let’s first adjust our settings to tell Blender that we’re just simple people who own simple, 2-button devices.

-Head on over to the File menu in the upper left of the program, and choose User Preferences.
+Head on over to the Edit menu in the upper left of the program, and choose Preferences.

 So, let’s first practice rotating around the scene.
 If you hold Alt and click and drag (or middle click and drag, if you are blessed with a 3-button mouse), you’ll rotate around your scene.
 To pan around the scene, you’ll hold Alt+Shift and then click and drag.
 To zoom in and out, you’ll hold Alt+Ctrl and then click and drag up and down.
 You can also zoom in and out with the scroll wheel.
 This stuff can take some getting used to, so mess around a bit until you get the hang of it.

 As said, this is a virtual photographic studio, and if you pan and rotate around you should be able to see that the camera is positioned such that it is set to capture a picture of the corner of the cube.
 Let’s see what that picture looks like.
 Go up to the top menu and choose Render, then Render Image.
 Rendering is the term we use for taking virtual photographs in our virtual studio.
-You should see something like this:
+It may take a few seconds (depending on your hardware), but you should get a window popping up that looks something like this:

 This rendered image should make sense to you, based on where you see the lamp, cube, and camera positioned.
 Later on we’ll make some changes to all of these things.
-Hit Escape: this will take you back to where you were before we did the render, which is called the 3D View.
+Meanwhile, you can close the render window and return to where we were before we did the render, which is called the 3D View.

 Let’s move on to other areas of the interface.
 From time to time you’re going to need to select objects in the 3D view (such as that cube, for example).
-There are two ways to do that: you can either right-click on the object in the 3D view, or you can left-click on the object’s name in the Outliner, which is the little layers panel on the right side of the screen.
+There are two ways to do that: you can either left-click on the object in the 3D view, or on the object’s name in the Outliner, which is the little layers panel on the right side of the screen.
 Things you select get highlighted in orange by default.

 Adjust Some Settings